cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 }
 ```

-This is a slight expantion of the above.
+This is a slight expansion of the above.
 This query adds the `;`
 which means "reuse the same subject" then gives the predicate
 `irishRel:genName` then the variable `?y` which will capture any
-genative forms of the name that may appear.
+genitive forms of the name that may appear.
 More informally, this can
 be translated: "Give me all subject URLs which have a nominative name
 "Baeth" also capture the genitive name and return it with the subject
 URL".
 In this case, sadly, there are no instances of Baeth in the
-genative.
+genitive.

 To create a more interesting query, let us ask who are the children of
 idiots?
 To do this a new concept will need to be introduced: the